frend/frend.co/_components/offcanvas/offcanvas.md

 ARIA roles play an important role; `aria-hidden` is toggled when the panel is opened or closed to preserve consistency between the DOM and the accessibility tree, and `aria-controls` are used to link the relevant buttons and panels.

-No assumption is made about the panel containing navigation hence the lack of an `aria-role="navigation"`.
+No assumption is made about the panel containing navigation hence the lack of an `role="navigation"`.
 The component is simply defined as a collapsible section of the document.
 If navigation is contained within the panel, you can define a `<nav>` element for correct interpretation by the browser.

 Keyboard navigation is enabled by default, and the `ESC` key will close the panel and focusable elements within the panel aren't accessible if closed.
 Focus is applied to the panel when open to maintain the correct tab order.